 It's true that, in practice:

-- If you observe a p‑value being used, it's highly likely that a “significance test” follows it, explicitly or implied.
+- If you see a p‑value, it's highly likely that a “significance test” follows it.

-- If you observe a “significance test” being used, it's highly likely that it was through a p‑value.
+- If you see a “significance test”, it's highly likely that it was through a p‑value.

 And this is an issue.

 No, not the use of intuitions.
 Something deeper, that applies regardless of what you are using for declaring “significance”.

 Anxious apes dichotomize.
 Anxious apes reify.